Skip to main content

 Morning

 Sleep in a bit and begin your day with a lovely breakfast at Tostadas where you'll find an extensive menu of Mexican-inspired breakfast plates.
-Then head west out of downtown to visit the world-famous Winchester Mystery House to tour the marvelous Victorian mansion of Winchester rifle heiress Sarah Winchester.
+Then, head west out of Downtown to visit the world-famous Winchester Mystery House to tour the marvelous Victorian mansion of Winchester rifle heiress Sarah Winchester.
 Discover an extravagant maze of architecture with puzzling twists, like stairways to nowhere and windows opening to walls.
-It’s said that Ms. Winchester designed her mansion intending to confuse the spirits of Winchester rifle victims that haunted her.
-Keep an eye out - many visitors have claimed to have paranormal experiences.
+It’s said that Sarah Winchester designed her mansion intending to confuse the spirits of Winchester rifle victims that haunted her.
+Keep an eye out - many visitors have claimed to have paranormal experiences!
+If you get the chance to visit on Friday the 13th or around Halloween, you can take a special flashlight tour after hours.

 Afternoon

+Cross Winchester Blvd. to Santana Row and explore the European-inspired, pedestrian-friendly village in West San Jose, known for high-end shopping, dining, nightlife and spas.
 After you’ve filled your shopping bags, take a lunch break at one of the many incredible restaurants here or head down the street for casual and walk-up-to-order food at Falafel’s Drive-In, a San Jose institution and featured on the Food Network’s Diner, Drive-Ins and Dives.
 Be sure to pair your gyro or falafels with their signature banana milkshake.

 Next up, head to the beautiful Rose Garden neighborhood for a visit to the Rosicrucian Egyptian Museum where you can view the largest collection of Egyptian artifacts on exhibit in western North America.
 Among the 4,000 exhibits on display see authentic objects from pre-dynastic times through Egypt's early Islamic era.
 Step outside and wander through the replica 18th dynasty Rosicrucian Peace Garden.
 Just one block from the museum, smell the beautiful rose blooms at America’s Best Rose Garden, the San Jose Municipal Rose Garden, a 5½ acre park with 4,000 roses and over 250 different rose varieties.